Brandon-Kee/SecureCrypt/README.md

 #### 🔸 PBKDF2 Key Derivation (100,000 iterations)

 **What it is**
-Password-Based Key Derivation Function 2 (PBKDF2) using SHA-256, with 100,000 iterations.
+Password-Based Key Derivation Function 2 (PBKDF2) using SHA-256, with 100,000 iterations

-**Why we chose it**
-- 🔐 **Brute Force Protection** – Slows down password guessing attempts
-- 🧂 **Salt Integration** – Protects against rainbow table attacks
-- 🛠️ **Scalable Difficulty** – Number of iterations can be increased as hardware improves
-- 🏛️ **Standards-Compliant** – Recommended by NIST and other security bodies

 **How it works**
 - Your password is hashed **100,000 times** using SHA-256